Resident and Fellow Wellness

 Guidance Resources / Healthy at TENET (For trainees)

-This no cost counselling service helps you address stress, relationship and other personal issues you and your family may face.
+This no cost counseling service helps you address stress, relationship and other personal issues you and your family may face.
 It is staffed by highly-trained masters and doctoral level clinicians who will listen to your concerns and quickly refer you to in-person counseling and other resources for:

 - Stress, anxiety and depression